jakobhviid/BigDataCourseExercises/lectures/02/exercises.md

 # Lecture 02 - HFDS and different file formats

+The exercises for this week's lecture will be about HDFS and file formats.
+You will be creating a HDFS cluster and interacting with it in different ways.

+Please open issues [here](https://github.com/jakobhviid/BigDataCourseExercises/issues) if you encounter unclear information or experience bugs in our examples!

 ## Attach Visual Studio Code to an interactive container in Kubernetes

 For progressing in today's exercises we recommend you to look into attaching Visual Studio Code to an interactive container in Kubernetes.
 This will shorten the development time of services that depend on resources inside Kubernetes.
 Furthermore, a simpler access to the HDFS deployment in Kubernetes.